Dental veneers information for patients in Edmonton

-The first step to placing veneers is a dental assessment, which includes x-rays of your teeth.
-Next, your dentist will determine the appropriate colour for your veneers and trim approximately half a millimeter of enamel from your teeth in preparation for the application process.
+The first step to placing veneers is a dental assessment, which includes x-rays and esthetic pictures of your teeth.
+With your dentist, together you will determine the appropriate shape, esthetic and colour for your veneers.
+Ideally a preparation to trim approximately half a millimeter of enamel from your teeth is completed.

 If you receive composite resin veneers, they will likely be applied during a single appointment.
 Composite resin veneers are sculpted directly in your mouth, layer by layer, to cover existing teeth.
 Each thin layer is shaped and cured until the final result is achieved.

-If you opt for porcelain veneers, putty or a digital scanner will be used to take an impression of your smile, which will be sent to a lab to fabricate custom-made veneers.
+A more esthetic and longer lasting option is to have porcelain veneers.
+A putty or a digital scanner will be used to take an impression of your smile, which will be sent to a lab to fabricate custom-made veneers.
 At this time, you may or may not receive temporary dental veneers depending on the condition of your teeth.

 Once your porcelain veneers are ready, you will be called in for a second appointment.
 Your teeth will be thoroughly cleaned to prepare for placement of the veneers and the surface of your teeth will be roughened to improve adhesion.
 Veneers will then be individually bonded to the front of your teeth, resulting in a natural looking smile.

-Local anaesthesia is not typically required for this treatment procedure.
+Local anaesthesia may or may not be required for this treatment procedure.
 However, your dentist may recommend it if your teeth are sensitive.

 You will be instructed to brush and floss your teeth twice per day, just as you normally would.
 With proper care, veneers are expected to last five to ten years before they require replacement.